 Bloomberg shows rather suspicious timing by introducing these health initiatives in the 12th and last year of his administration.
 If he’s so concerned about public health, why weren’t these proposals introduced much earlier?
 He has architecturally remade NYC into Dubai/Shanghai and now he wants to socially remake NYC into Singapore.

 Eerily all of those cities are in autocratic countries.
 As journalist Philip Broughton wrote in the March 9-10 weekend Wall Street Journal on his review of the new book ‘A History of Future Cities’, “It takes an autocrat to design something so ambitious as a city of the future.
 But if successful, such a city will chafe under autocracy.
 For a city to truly succeed, it must allow individuals their freedom as well.”

 Often autocrats, especially billionaire benevolent ones, treat the citizenry like children.
 This is the credo of the ultra-wealthy: get rich, get elected then change the rules for purposes of control.

 This city government sponsored culinary lockdown will accomplish nothing—a mere drop in the bucket—to dent the serious health problems.
 Many people are fast food junkies thanks to the food industry who persuade you to buy and consume gargantuan portions laced with addictive ingredients that hijack the neurons to increase one’s cravings.

-Interestingly the one item Bloomberg has dared not touched of all his proposals for fear of severe backlash is alcohol.
-Beer-bellied dad can quaff a mini-keg of brewksie at the ballpark but Junior is limited to his max 16 oz. soda.
+Interestingly, the one item Bloomberg has dared not touch, for fear of severe backlash is alcohol.
+Beer-bellied dad can quaff a mini-keg of brewksie at the ballpark, but Junior is limited to his max 16 oz. soda.

 —Albert Goldson is an Architectural & Engineering Contract Manager specializing in transportation megaprojects, energy, and urban planning.
 He is a long-term Williamsburg resident, an internationalist, and avid jazz aficionado.